The Irish Football Association has launched a new strategy aimed at boosting the development of girls’ and women’s football in Northern Ireland.

-The Irish Football Association has invested heavily in the development of girls' and women's football in the last ten years and now with the addition of Electric Ireland as the official partner for Women and Girls’ Football, our aim is to continue increasing the number of players participating in the game.
+The Irish Football Association has invested heavily in the development of girls' and women's football in the last ten years.

-The IFA currently deliver over 20 programmes in partnership with local councils, Active Communities coaches, DENI Primary School coaches and local clubs.
+The Irish FA currently delivers over 20 programmes in partnership with local councils, Active Communities coaches, Primary Schools and local clubs.

 Super Schools' Festival – supported by Electric Ireland

 This has been an annual event for the past two years, over 1000 school girl’s travel to Mallusk Playing Fields in June of each year to compete in a 7 aside competition.

 Electric Ireland Schools' Cup competitions